 - What are you usually doing when you feel sad?

 You will find some common themes.
 Chances are that you are most likely to feel sad at certain times, when you are around certain people (or when you are too solitary), when you are at certain places, or when you are doing certain activities.

-As for me, the following are five of my most common triggers for feeling sad:
+As for me, the following are some of my most common triggers for feeling sad:

 - Spending too much time alone in my house.